 Find out what a CT scan is, how you have it and what happens afterwards.

-A CT scan takes detailed pictures of your body from different angles.
+A CT scan uses x-rays to take detailed pictures of your body from different angles.
 A computer then puts them together to give a series of pictures to make a 3 dimensional (3D) image.

 CT (or CAT) stands for computerised (axial) tomography.

 You usually have a CT scan in the x-ray (radiology) department as an outpatient.
 A radiographer operates the scanner.
 The whole appointment can take up to an hour and a half.

 Why you might have a CT scan